-Mark Twain was born in Florida, Missouri on November 30,1835 and he was raised in Hannibal, Missouri, a small town on the Mississippi River.
+Mark Twain was born in Florida.
+Missouri on November 30,1835 and raised in Hannibal, Missouri, a small town on the Mississippi River.
 But that's not exactly true.
-For Mark Twain's legal name was Samuel Clemens, and socially Mark Twain was always just plain Sam to family and friends.
+For Mark Twain's legal name was Samuel Clemens, and he was always just plain Sam to family and friends.
 Mark Twain didn't exist until 1863 when Sam adopted this pen-name while working as a newspaper reporter in Nevada.
-Soon Mark Twain, author, was writing humorous stories and thought-pieces for readers across the nation, while Mark Twain, lecturer, was cracking up audiences with finely-polished stories, delivered to perfection.
+Soon Mark Twain, author, was writing humorous stories and thoughtpieces for readers across the nation.
+Meanwhile, Mark Twain lecturer was cracking-up audiences with finely-polished stories, delivered to perfection.
 Blessed with remarkable talent for both written and oral story-telling, talents he cultivated with diligent practice, Mark Twain became a famous author and lecturer almost all at once.
-It didn't take long before Mark Twain's fame spread internationally or until it became permanent as gold with the publication of Adventures of Huckleberry Finn in 1884.
+It didn't take long before Mark Twain's fame spread internationally nor before it became permanent as gold with the publication of Adventures of Huckleberry Finn in 1884.